 The main relevant hazards are earthquakes, geomorphologic and heavy snowfalls.
 Two very large earthquakes occurred in 1997 and 2016, reflecting the weakness of Camerino's Old Town in terms of the preservation of the cultural heritage and safety of the population.
 Some areas highlight the necessity of studies on geomorphologic and geological features of the urban sites, exposed to landslides.
-Climatic hazards concern the influence of the snow precipitation in winter on the main energy networks (electric, communications, etc.) and infrastructure (roads).
+Climatic hazards concern the influence of the snow precipitation in winter on main local infrastructure (electricity, communications, public transport, roads etc.)